randlab/pyKasso/README.md

     - `conda activate pykasso2D`
 4. Manually install karstnet from the folder you cloned:
     - `pip install -e your/path/to/karstnet`
-5. Manually install the xlrd package:
-    - `conda install xlrd`
-6. Test by opening a Jupyter notebook, and running a simple example:
+5. Test by opening a Jupyter notebook, and running a simple example:
 	- `jupyter lab`
 	- In Jupyter Lab, navigate in the directory in the right sidebar to your GitHub folder and to the pyKasso repository.
 	- Find the folder called "notebooks"